percona/postgresql-docs/source/installing.rst

    package provided by your distribution (postgresql-13) and then install the chosen components from Percona Distribution for PostgreSQL.

-.. admonition:: Platform Specific Notes
+.. note:: Platform Specific Notes

    On Debian 9 (stretch), you need to `enable the llvm repository
    <https://apt.llvm.org/>`_